element-hq/synapse/docs/usage/configuration/config_documentation.md

    on this homeserver.
 Defaults to false.
 Set to true to change the default.
 * `worker_to_run_on`: Which worker to run this module on.
 Defaults to None (running on the main process).

+NOTE: Care should be taken not to enable this setting if the `synapse_auto_accept_invite` module is enabled and installed.
+The two modules will compete to perform the same task and may result in undesired behaviour.

 Example configuration:
 ```yaml
 auto_accept_invites: